Understanding business-to-business ACH: Where to start

 Internal considerations

-Internally, assessing your current invoice processing workflow and payment infrastructure is important to ensure they’re ready for ACH integration.
+Internally, it's important to assess your current invoice processing workflow and payment infrastructure to ensure they're ready for seamless ACH payment processing.
 You should consider:

 - Current payment workflows: Evaluate existing payment processes to identify inefficiencies and determine how ACH can address them.
 For example, shifting from paper checks to ACH can save time and reduce errors.